dcherian/cherian-2023-eddydiff/README.md

 The current subsets should prove useful for comparisons in the NATRE region.

+For an idea of how the subset were produced see `dataset-processing.ipynb`

 ## Datasets
 | Filename                       | Description                                                                                                      |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------|